 I was born in Yucatan, Mexico, where I started engaging with photography during my undergraduate in Social Anthropology at the Univerisdad Autonoma de Yucatan (2005-2010).
 My interest had been since then about how to use photography to understand, engage, and represent socio-environmental issues.

-Since 2014 I am working on my PhD project about native potatoes in Peru, developing a photobook and writing a thesis about the efforts of a group of indigenous farmers in the Andes trying to sell their produce to luxury restaurants in the capital Lima.
+In 2019 I finished my PhD project about native potatoes in Peru, developing a photobook and writing a thesis about the efforts of a group of indigenous farmers in the Andes trying to sell their produce to luxury restaurants in the capital Lima.

 Jose Luis Fajardo Escoffie's Projects on LensCulture